ItsNotSoftware/wire-bundle-optimizer/README.md

 ## Tips & Troubleshooting

--   If optimization is slow, reduce **initializations** or **max iterations**.
+-   If optimization is slow, reduce **initializations**.
--   If wires overlap visually, increase **margin** a bit (e.g., 1–3%).
--   **Add Shielding** stays disabled until a valid solution is available.
+-   **Add Sleeve** enables after a valid solution or when sleeves already exist.
 -   **Clear All** resets everything (wires, layers, results, frozen core).

 ## Screenshots

 ### Main UI

-This is the main window where you define wires, optimization parameters, and shielding layers:
+This is the main window where you define wires, optimization parameters, and sleeve layers:

 ![UI Example](ui.png)